abmoRobotics/RLRoverLab/README.md

 ## Features

 - **Navigation and Manipulation Tasks**: Implementations of RL agents designed for navigation and manipulation tasks, we are working on integrating more tasks.
-- **Isaac Sim and ORBIT Integration**: Utilizes the advanced simulation environments of Isaac Sim and the ORBIT framework for realistic task scenarios.
+- **Isaac Sim and Isaac Lab Integration**: Utilizes the advanced simulation environments of Isaac Sim and the Isaac Lab framework for realistic task scenarios.
 - **Expandable Framework**: Architecture designed for easy extension with new tasks and functionalities.

 ## Getting Started